 Sa pratique s’articule d’autant plus par son travail en éducation et en gérance de projets culturels; elle siège aux CAs de Art Contraste à Montréal/Shanghai, et Access Gallery à Vancouver et a tenu plusieurs roles exécutifs pour des OBNLs tels que CARFAC BC et Studio XX.
 Elle détient un BFA de l’Université Concordia et une maîtrise en arts médiatiques de l’Université Emily Carr (2013).

-2016 (upcoming) Joyce Yahouda Gallery, Montreal
+2016 (upcoming) "Staring at the Sun", Joyce Yahouda Gallery, Montreal

 2016 (upcoming) "Vision Trouble", La maison des artistes, Winnipeg

 2014 "Blur" (by Lucida Lab), Seymour Art Gallery, Vancouver

 2014 "Sight Shifting", Joyce Yahouda Gallery, Montreal